openpublishoperation/mim-docs-psprocessing/mim-cmdlets/MIMPAM/vlatest/New-PAMRole.md

 ```

 ### -AvailableTo
-Indicates the latest time of day that a request will be activated.
+Indicates the latest time of day that a request is activated.
 Only the time portion of the parameter is used.

 ```yaml